 You May Also Like

-Quarantine Diaries is a series of free language lessons.
-Each can take a variety of forms but all focus on building intermediate and advanced vocabulary and listening skills.
-After the brief introduction, watch the Russian-language public service announcement about coronavirus and the importance of maintaining an effective quarantine.
-Below this is a transcript with a […]
+Quarantine Diaries is a series of free language lessons from SRAS.
+Each lesson can take a variety of forms but all focus on building intermediate and advanced vocabulary and listening skills.
+Read the text and familiarize yourself with the new vocabulary (you can hover over the bold Russian to reveal its English translation).
+Then, watch […]